Coming into heat is something that will happen to all female Maine Coons at some point in their life.

 How Often Do Maine Coons Go Into Heat?

 Maine Coons come in to heat seasonally.

-Unfortunately for you, when the mating season will be will not be determined by anyone but your Maine Coon, and they cannot exactly communicate it to you.
+Unfortunately for you, the mating season will not be determined by anyone but your Maine Coon, and they cannot exactly communicate it to you.

 It is based on a few things such as:

 Keep track of when your Maine Coon goes into heat the first time and use that as a measure for when she might do so again.